8ta4/see/DONTREADME.md

 Connecting to the browser via the remote debugging port may leave a fingerprint.

-`see` uses Chrome's Native Messaging API.
+`see` uses Chrome's native messaging.

 The requests are virtually indistinguishable from a user clicking a link.